Multiparameter quantum groups at roots of unity: Integral forms of MpQG's

-Lusztig's quantum groups of ``restricted type'' were introduced (cf.\ \cite{Lu}) as special integral forms of the uniparameter quantum group $ \, U_q( 0,8pt\liegd) = \QEqcheck \, $, defined in terms of the so-called ``$ q $--binomial coefficients'' and ``$ q $--divided powers''.
-We shall now do a similar construction in the multiparameter case.
+Lusztig's quantum groups of ``restricted type'' were introduced (cf.\ \cite{Lu}) as special integral forms of his uniparameter quantum group --- which is ``almost'' $ \, \QEqcheck \, $ --- defined in terms of the so-called ``$ q $--binomial coefficients'' and ``$ q $--divided powers''.
+We shall now perform a similar construction in the multiparameter case.

 \begin{free text}{\bf $ q $--binomial coefficients and their arithmetic.} Let $ p $ be any formal indeterminate, $ \, m \in \NN \, $ and $ \, J := \{1,2,\dots,m\} \, $.
 We consider the two algebras

 of Laurent polynomials in the set of indeterminates $ {\big\{X_i^{\pm 1}\big\}}_{i \in J} $ and $ {\big\{\chi_i^{\pm 1}\big\}}_{i \in J} $ respectively on the field $ \QQ(p) $ of rational functions in $ p $ with coefficients in $ \QQ \, $.
 Both these bear unique Hopf algebra structures --- over $ \QQ(p) $ --- for which the $ X_i^{\pm 1} $'s and the $ \chi_i^{\pm 1} $'s are group-like, i.e.\ $ \, \Delta\big(X_i^{\pm 1}\big) = X_i^{\pm 1} \otimes X_i^{\pm 1} \, $, $ \, \epsilon\big(X_i^{\pm 1}\big) = 1 \, $, $ \, S\big(X_i^{\pm 1}\big) = X_i^{\mp 1} = 1 \, $ for $ \bE_m $ and $ \, \Delta\big(\chi_i^{\pm 1}\big) = \chi_i^{\pm 1} \otimes \chi_i^{\pm 1} \, $, $ \, \epsilon\big(\chi_i^{\pm 1}\big) = 1 \, $, $ \, S\big(\chi_i^{\pm 1}\big) = \chi_i^{\mp 1} = 1 \, $ for $ \E_m \, $. \end{free text}